MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

         'value': 97,
         'enabled': True,
         'variant': 'slider',
-        'help': 'What percent of optimal would you like to sove to?', 'maxValue': 100,
+        'help': 'What percent of optimal would you like to solve to?', 'maxValue': 100,
         'minValue': 0,
     },